xaviernguyen07/group_project_COMP_1800/README.md

 ### About the App

-... is a web app that allows users to set up text reminders for things that matter.
+This Reminder App allows users to set up text reminders for things that matter.
 It is designed for individuals who have a busy schedule and want to add and additional layer of accountability to their lives.
 Text messages have a 98% open rate, while email has only a 20% open rate.
 We are leveraging this to help people stay on top of their schedules.

 ### Motivation